 Unfortunately, Hajime seemed to pick up on this, and, with a glance around the parking lot, which of course did not contain Sano’s vehicle, smirked faintly and gestured they should go inside.
 Hajime’s car, which reminded Sano a little of gangster cars in movies, was evidently new and well-enough-favored to merit locking and arming, which made Sano faintly jealous as they headed into the store.

 “Good morning, Mr. Saitou!”
 The girl at the counter sounded surprised, but no less cheerful for that.
 They were always cheerful in here — all of them except Aoshi, who seemed to have made it his goal to weigh a personal balance against the combined peppiness of his entire staff.

 “We need to see Aoshi as soon as possible,” Hajime told the girl as they drew up to the counter.

-Sano, had he been behind that counter, would have become a little annoyed at the dictatorial tone; all the girl did, however, was widen her eyes a bit as she looked past them both.
+Sano, had he been behind that counter, would have reacted to the dictatorial tone with annoyance; all the girl did, however, was widen her eyes a bit as she looked past them both.
 “Is that–”

-“It’s a ghost,” Hajime declared, clearly and perhaps a little overloudly.
+“It’s a ghost,” Hajime declared, clearly and perhaps overloudly.